-How did a Nottingham miller who died in 1841 help shoot down Nazi V1 flying bombs?
+The Nottingham miller from 1793 who helped shoot down Nazi V1 flying bombs...

-Previous "Tales from Watnall Hall" have looked at RAF Watnall's secret use of radar during WW2 but this time we look at a radar story from almost 200 years ago.
-It's about the work of maths prodigy George Green of Green's Windmill in Sneinton, Nottingham which was first published in 1828.
-It was used by American radar boffins in WW2 to develop the microwave gun-aiming radar responsible for shooting down Nazi V1 flying bombs over southern England.
+Previous "Tales from Watnall Hall" have looked at RAF Watnall's pioneering use of radar that helped us win the air battles of WW2 but this time we look at an even older radar story from almost 200 years ago.
+It concerns the work of maths prodigy George Green, owner of Green's Windmill in Sneinton, which he first published in 1828.
+Green's unique mathematical formulas were used by American radar boffins in WW2 to develop the gun-aiming radar responsible for shooting down Nazi V1 flying bombs over southern England.

 Green taught himself advanced mathematics "in hours stolen from my sleep" when he was not grinding corn at his windmill.
 He had received only about one year of formal schooling as a child, between the ages of 8 and 9 in 1801 at Robert Goodacre's Academy in Upper Parliament Street, Nottingham.
 It's still a mystery¹ how he progressed so much on his own but he was an early member of Nottingham's scholarly Bromley House Subscription library.
 The library opened in 1816 and still exists today on Angel Row over 200 years later.